About the Wellington Bluegrass Society

 WBS Bar & catering – the WBS runs a licenced bar, which allows you to purchase a glass of quality New Zealand red or white wine and a range of boutique beers.
 Our licence does not allow for BYO.
 At every function the kitchen provides complimentary Dilmah tea, coffee, quality cakes, biscuits, savouries and slices.
 You may also purchase locally produced quality soft drinks and juice.
 Cash sales only.

 WBS email circulation list – The easiest way to be notified of all events is to sign up for the WBS email circulation list.
 This is free to one and all.
 Please send an email to bluegrass(at)xtra.co.nz.
-Provide your name – first name and surname, a landline phone number where you can be contacted, and please state that you are responding to the website invite to join the WBS email list, and you will receive a reply by email welcoming you to the list.
+Provide your name – first name and surname and your phone contact where you can be contacted and please state that you are responding to the website invite to join the WBS email list, and you will receive a reply by email welcoming you to the list.
 From there on you will receive the WBS email news, which comes out around the beginning of the month, with reminders sent a few days prior to each event through the month.

 National Treasures – for details on the WBS National Treasures, see the National Treasures page.